abinit/abinit/doc/tutorial/compilation.md

 * configuration time
 * compilation time
-* runtime when executing the code
+* runtime *i.e.* when running the code

-Configuration-time errors are usually due to misconfiguration of your environment, missing dependencies or problems in the software stack that will make configure abort.
+**Configuration-time errors** are usually due to misconfiguration of your environment, missing (hard) dependencies or problems in the software stack that will make *configure* abort.
-Unfortunately, the error message reported by configure is not always self-explanatory.
+Unfortunately, the error message reported by *configure* is not always self-explanatory.
 To pinpoint the source of the problem you will need inspect *config.log* for possible errors messages, especially the error messages associated to the feature/library that triggers the error.
-This is not as easy as it looks since configure sometimes performs multiple tests to detect your architecture and some of these tests are supposed to fail.
+This is not as easy as it looks since *configure* sometimes performs multiple tests to detect your architecture and some of these tests are supposed to fail.
 As a consequence, not all the error messages reported in *config.log* are necessarily relevant.
-Even if you find the test that makes configure abort, the error message may be obscure and difficult to decipher.
+Even if you find the test that makes *configure* abort, the error message may be obscure and difficult to decipher.
-In this case, you can ask for help on the forum but remember to provide enough info on your architecture, the compilation options and, most Importantly, a copy of config.log.
+In this case, you can ask for help on the forum but remember to provide enough info on your architecture, the compilation options and, most Importantly, a copy of *config.log*.
+Without this file, indeed, it is almost impossible to understand what's going on.

-Compilation-time errors are usually due to syntax errors, portability issues or Fortran constructs that are not supported by your compiler.
+**Compilation-time errors** are usually due to syntax errors, portability issues or Fortran constructs that are not supported by your compiler.
 In the first two cases, please report the problem on the forum.
 In the later case, you will need to use a more recent version of the compiler.
-Sometimes the compilation abort with ah "internal compiler error" that should be considered a bug in the compiler rather than a problem in the ABINIT source code.
+Sometimes the compilation abort with an **internal compiler error** that should be considered a bug in the compiler rather than a problem in the ABINIT source code.
-Decreasing the optimization level for the routine that triggers the error message (-O2 or even -O1, -O0 for the most problematic cases) may solve the problem.
+Decreasing the optimization level when compiling the routine that triggers the error message (-O2 or even -O1, -O0 for the most problematic cases) may solve the problem.

-Runtime errors are more difficult to fix as they may require the use of a debugger or some basic understanding of Linux signals.
+**Runtime errors** are more difficult to fix as they may require the use of a debugger or some basic understanding of Linux signals.

-If the code raises the SIGILL signal, it means that the CPU attempted to execute an instruction it didn't understand.
+If the code raises the **SIGILL** signal, it means that the CPU attempted to execute an instruction it didn't understand.
 Very likely, your executables/libraries have been compiled for the wrong architecture.
 This may happen on clusters when the CPU family available on the frontend differs from the one available on the compute node and aggressive optimization options are used (-O3, --march=tune etc).